Land of farmers and fishermen

-Waddenland is truly a region of producers and people who brave all the elements to get the most delicious products on your plate.
-From free-range meat and fresh vegetables from Uithuizermeeden, to shrimp from the Wadden Sea, everything is produced locally to put in just that extra little bit of flavour.
-Let us introduce you to the land of farmers and fisherfolk.
+Waddenland is a region of makers.
+Of people who go through all weathers to get the tastiest products on your plate.
+From free-range meat and fresh vegetables from Uithuizermeeden to shrimps from the Wadden Sea.
+Grown in the region, it all tastes just that little bit better.
+Get to know the land of farmers and fishermen.

-The Wadden Sea farmers and fisherfolk are proud of what they produce.
-Milk, spelt, potatoes, shrimp and eel: they have a strong preference for fresh food straight from Groningen land and the sea.
-Feel free to look in the cowhouse, visit an old orchard and pick some apples, get on board a shrimp cutter and see what the work at an eel smokehouse is like.
-Learn about the producers and see where your food comes from.
+Waddenland farmers and fishermen are proud of their produce.
+Milk, spelt, potatoes, shrimps or eels: they love honest food straight from the Groningen land as well as from the sea.
+Take a look in the cowshed, enter an old orchard to pick your own apples, stap aboard a shrimp cutter and see how people work in the eel smokehouse.
+Meet the makers and discover where your food comes from.

 Eemstuin